 Different colours will also be a trend to follow at Rip Curl with a range of strong and poppy colours on one side and a contrasted mix of subdued colours on the other.
 For Afends, “the classics never go out of fashion” and black will undoubtedly be a strong theme next season.
 The influence of crossover will be clearly visible with darker grey palettes, black and denim as Julien from Picture describes.

 As a quintessential motif, tropical has entered into the classics category, whether in collages, all-overs or miniatures.
 Brands such as Billabong are revisiting this with tribal features and stencils.
 Protest are developing their floral motifs with more natural botanicals based on plants.
 Retro Hawaiian style dominates the graphic direction at Lightning Bolt as well, accompanied by leafy and camouflage motifs that bring you into wild, exotic environments.
 Also, at Dakine, the palm tree print on their Kailua boardshort highlighting their Hawaiian heritage gives a bit of a vintage touch to their range.
 Meanwhile, at Pull-in, it’s tropical flora and fauna that provides all the fun for their collection.
-Finally at Globe, it’s Asian flowers that stand out with hints of dark colours combined with mythical creatures.
+At Globe, it’s Asian flowers that stand out with hints of dark colours combined with mythical creatures.
+And finally, at Reef they’re focusing on “Surfairs, Swimmers and Surfable Walkshorts.
+The bulk of our business focuses on the Surfairs, offering a range of 4-way stretch fabrics as well as vintage inspired cotton blends, all ranging from 18”-21” outseams.”

 At Salty Crew, “we are adopting an approach that looks towards the past but that retains a resonance with current-day culture,” says Andrew Hartshorne from their design department.
 In terms of colours, we find a conservative side with nautical indigos and rusty reds in contrast to camouflage tones.
 Finally, at Brunotti, inspiration follows two complementary themes that make a striking ensemble; one from Morocco with typical colour pigments, nomadic mosaics, and golden and geometric details while the other is inspired by modern art from the 70s (the brand’s beginnings) and refined, colourful revival styles and signed Keith Haring graffiti art.